 Our reality engine constructs everything we see.
-So the question naturally arises: What is the relationship between our visual constructions and the world that we don't construct, the world that exists whether or not we exist?
+So the question naturally arises, What is the relation between our visual constructions and the world that we don't construct, the world that exists whether or not we exist?

-This question has a clear answer in evolutionary theory: Our sensory systems are shaped by natural selection to allow Homo sapiens to survive long enough to reproduce within its niche.
+This question has a clear answer in evolutionary theory: Our sensory systems are shaped by natural selection to allow homo sapiens to survive long enough to reproduce within its niche.
 Homo sapiens, like, say, the cockroach, is a species whose sensory systems guide adaptive behavior within a particular niche.
-We don't expect the sensory systems of a cockroach, or a maggot, or a nematode to give detailed insight into the true nature of reality.
-Instead, we expect those systems to give simple signals, suited for a particular ecological niche, that help avoid predators and find mates.
-Similarly for Homo sapiens (Pinker, 1999).
+We don't expect the sensory systems of a cockroach, or a maggot, or a nematode, to give detailed insight into the true nature of reality.
+Instead we expect them to give simple signals, suited for a particular niche, that help avoid predators and find mates.
+Similarly for homo sapiens (Pinker, 1999).

-Evolutionary theory leads us to think of our sensory systems as constituting a species-specific user interface.
-A user interface, like the Windows interface on your laptop, is useful because it does not resemble what it represents.
-For instance, a file icon on your computer screen might be red, rectangular, and in the upper left corner of the screen, but this doesn't mean that the file itself is red, rectangular, or in the upper left corner of the screen.
-The icon is there to guide behavior, not to resemble the file.
-The icon hides the complexity of the computer, all of its diodes and resistors and megabytes of software.
+So evolutionary theory leads us to think of our sensory systems as constituting a speciesspecific user interface.
+A user interface, like the windows interface on your laptop, is useful because it does not resemble what it represents.
+For instance, a file icon on your computer screen might be red, rectangular and in the upper left corner of the screen.
+But of course this doesn't mean that the file itself in the computer is red, rectangular, or in the upper left corner of the computer.
+The icon is there to guide our behavior, not to resemble the file.
+The icon hides the complexity of the computer, all its diodes and resistors and megabytes of software.
 That's what makes the user interface useful.
-And that's what makes the sensory systems of Homo sapiens useful.
-Our sensory systems don't resemble the complex reality that they represent, but instead present a greatly simplified set of icons that let us behave adaptively in our niche (Hoffman, 2000; Hoffman and Singh, 2012).
+And that's what makes the sensory systems of homo sapiens useful.
+Our sensory systems don't resemble the complex reality that they represent, but instead present a greatly simplified set of icons that let us behave adaptively in our niche (Hoffman, 2000).